SignalK/signalk.github.io/_posts/2022-01-18-twatchsk-announcement.md

 On January 12, @Jan Dytrych released a very cool new addition to the Signal K ecosystem: TWatchSK.
 It puts Signal K right on your wrist, so it's always with you, wherever you are on your boat!

 The hardware is the LILYGO® T-WATCH-2020, which you can find all over the Internet for US$35 to 60.
-The software is completely free and open source - the GitHub repo is [here](https://github.com/JohnySeven/TWatchSK).
+The software is completely free and open source, and [available on GitHub](https://github.com/JohnySeven/TWatchSK).
 (Development has been done on version 1 of the T-WATCH-2020. @Jan is currenlty making sure it will work with version 2.)

 <img src="https://user-images.githubusercontent.com/15186790/149951744-9426eb2c-d04e-4c16-aa08-4785fcaee0cc.png" alt="Home Screen" width="260"/>